Getting Website Traffic From Search Engine Ads

 It’s very easy to set up your ads on search engines for your affiliate business.
 It can be done in less than 1 hour, even if you never tried it before.
 But there are a wide range of strategies you can use to get more clicks, lower cost, and higher conversions.

 Most search engines don’t allow you to send traffic directly to affiliate offers, so you’ll need a landing page.
-This can be an article or presale page that warms up the visitor before they enter the affiliate offer’s sales page.
+This can be an article or presale page that warms up the visitor before entering the affiliate offer’s sales page.
 You can also collect subscribers to your list with a squeeze page with an opt-in form.

 Here are the 6 steps of setting up effective search engine ads.